 Aline is an AI-powered contract lifecycle management platform specifically designed and modeled for modern legal, sales, and finance teams.

-It’s especially well-suited for startups, B2B companies, and growing businesses that need to manage contracts quickly without getting bogged down in complex workflows.
+It’s especially well-suited for startups, B2B companies, and growing businesses that need to manage contracts quickly and efficiently.

 Aline brings everything into one clean, easy-to-use platform that helps you draft, redline, review, sign, and store contracts, all without switching between different tools.